 NASF Guideline C provides a framework for how to manage the risk of wildlife strike on aircrafts.
 That framework has been incorporated into the Western Parkland City SEPP and Aerotropolis Precinct Plans.
 Land use planning around WSI has incorporated the implementation of wildlife buffer zones to mitigate risks of wildlife hazards.
 There are a range of existing land uses within the study area which have the potential to attract wildlife.
-These existing land uses can continue in the future due to existing use rights however mitigation of potential wildlife risks may be required in consultation with WSI and NSW Department of Planning, Housing and Infrastructure (DPHI).
-Any new development classed as 'relevant development' under the SEPP and within the 13 kilometre (km) wildlife buffer of WSI will be subject to the wildlife management controls contained within the Western Parkland City SEPP.
+These existing land uses can continue in the future due to existing use rights however mitigation of potential wildlife risks may be required in consultation with WSI and DPE.
+Any new development classed as 'relevant development' under the SEPP and within the 13 kilometre wildlife buffer of WSI will be subject to the wildlife management controls contained within the Western Parkland City SEPP.